Indicative Year-to-Maturity: 5.573% (Indicative as of March 2)

 Risk & Catalysts

-AS OF 24 Jul 2025We see a meaningful impact to the Thai economy from potential US tariffs, with ripple effects in the form of lower bank NIMs (as more rate cuts come through to support growth) and higher credit costs than earlier guided for this year.
-Moody’s also downgraded its rating outlook on the Thailand sovereign, and consequently the Thai banks including KBANK, to negative on 29 April 2025, citing increased risks to Thailand’s economic and fiscal strength, partly due to the potential impact of new US tariffs.
+AS OF 05 Dec 2025We see a significant impact to the Thai economy from potential US tariffs, with ripple effects in the form of lower bank NIMs and higher credit costs than earlier guided for this year.
+Moody’s and Fitch have also downgraded their rating outlook on the Thailand sovereign (and consequently the Thai banks including KTB at Moody’s, which it currently rates in line with the sovereign) to negative in April and September 2025 respectively on increased risks to Thailand’s economic and fiscal strength.

-The group’s business overhaul and strategic direction comes with higher credit costs from the riskier target segments at the Gen2/3 businesses given the challenged macroeconomic environment.
-Credit costs may rise again in 2026 there is a bad outcome on tariffs.
-However, SCB X’s higher NIM and low-40%s cost-income ratio should provide comfortable room for that to be absorbed.
+The group’s business overhaul and strategic focus on retail comes with higher credit costs, particularly from the riskier target segments at the Gen 2/3 businesses.
+We expect a similar range for 2026 given challenges to the Thai economy including US tariffs, but SCB X’s higher NIM and low-40%s cost-income ratio provide comfortable room for that to be absorbed.
 We also take comfort in the ringfencing of the bank unit (SCB) from the Group’s riskier business units, and management’s minimum CET1 ratio of 16% at SCB.

-Loan growth is likely to remain modest in FY25 given a still soft growth outlook for Thailand.
+Loan growth is likely to remain modest given a soft growth outlook for Thailand.

 Key Metric